Available languages for this post

 Next, go to Filter>Render>Lighting Effects and apply the settings shown in the picture below.

-Because you are now working on a Smart Object you can modify any of this adjustments at any time.
+Since you are now working on a Smart Object you can modify any of these adjustments at any time.

 As a final touch I added a Gradient Map, changed its blending mode to Overlay and set the Opacity to 10%.
 See image below.